-- Leverage collaborative learning - for instance, provide tasks which involve cooperation and group work.
+- Leverage collaborative learning.
+For instance, provide tasks that involve cooperation and group work.

 - Ensure communication is inclusive and accessible.

-- Use a variety of content which is relevant to your students, contextualised and includes diverse examples and perspectives.
+- Use a variety of content that is relevant to your students, contextualized, and includes diverse examples and perspectives.

 - Use a variety of modes for the content and delivery of your teaching and provide multiple presentations of key concepts, including both synchronous and asynchronous delivery.

-- Encourage efficacy by asking questions, using self-assessment and peer feedback, by linking feedback to the short and long-term learning objectives and outcomes and by providing representations of progress
+- Encourage efficacy by asking questions, and using self-assessment and peer feedback.
+For example, by linking feedback to the short and long-term learning objectives and outcomes and by providing representations of progress.

-- Provide a variety of assessments methods and points - for example, collaborative work, portfolios, presentations and other means of demonstrating learning
+- Provide a variety of assessment methods and points.
+For example, collaborative work, portfolios, presentations, and other means of demonstrating learning.